dotaeva/zen/README.md

 ### @FlowTracked

-Explicitly includes a method in destination generation (useful for methods that don't return View or Coordinatable).
+Explicitly includes a method in destination generation.

 ### @FlowIgnored